ddiazpinto/python-redsys/README.md

 **Methods for checking the response:**

-According to the RedSys documentation:
+According to the Redsys documentation:

 - `response.is_paid()`: Returns `True` if the response code is between 0 and 99 (both included).